"'Business Technology (BT)', what is that?"

 Step #1.
 Go to your team.
 If you’re a CIO, talk to your peers in sales, marketing, HR, finance.
 If you’re an agency head, ask your clients to bring in cross-funcitonal heads at the next meeting.
 If you’re the CEO, find that "intrapreneur" who keeps cornering you in the elevator with crazy ideas, and install him/her as the co-leader of an internal innovation council.
 You need to institutionalize the idea that future technology investments are meant to address needed business-changes, and that you want to hear what needs to be changed.

-_Think outside of the traditional vendor box.
-Agile, bleeding-edge shops like SDW have experience across the enterprise, startup, and agency worlds.
-SDW is a Microsoft Azure circle partner, and we’re damn proud of it.
+Think outside of the traditional vendor box.
+Agile, bleeding-edge shops like Skookum have experience across the enterprise, startup, and agency worlds.
+Skookum is a Microsoft Azure circle partner, and we’re damn proud of it.
 We’re Forrester vendor partners, and rub elbows with SAP and IBM folks all the time; and we enjoy that too.
-But there are things that we can do that nobody else in the world can do. _
+But there are things that we can do that nobody else in the world can do.

 "What are some other BT-focused resources?"